mackdelany/forest-inventory/README.md

 - I'd ensure all of the white titles of the images are easily readable (some aren't)
 - I'd find/design/procure fun icons for the health metrics
 - I'd get someone with fresh eyes to play with the service to find holes... people don't do this enough!
-- I'd design/style custom components (where needed) instead of using the bootstrap library the entire time
+- I'd design/style custom components (where needed) instead of using the bootstrap library the entire time (would also get my code reviewed == best learning in my opinion!)
 - I'd use Pachama brand colours / logos / favicons / fonts / iconography -- brand is important!

 ### I'd figure out why the MapBox 3D terrain features isn't working from a container